larsdehlwes/ESP32_sunrise_wake-up_light/README.md

 # ESP32_sunrise_wake-up_light
 This Arduino IDE project allows to use an ESP32 in order to control a smart RGBCCT light bulb running Tasmota.
-The ESP32 itself acts as a server in the local WiFi through which a wake-up time can be set-up.
+The ESP32 itself acts as a server in the local WiFi through which a wake-up time can be set up.
 In the 40 minutes preceeding the wake-up time, the ESP32 will send http requests to the smart light bulb, mimicking the color and light intensity curves of a sunrise.

 ## Dependencies
 * Arduino IDE with the Espressif board manager installed